invertase/react-native-firebase/docs/ml-vision/text-recognition.md

 # Cloud Text Recognition

-The cloud based text recognition service uploads a given document to the remote Firebase service which processes the results and returns them.
+The cloud based text recognition service uploads a given image of a document to the remote Firebase service which processes the results and returns them.
+Only image file types are allowed.
 To get started, call the `cloudDocumentTextRecognizerProcessImage` method with a path to a local file on your device:

 ```js